shadow-robot/aurora/README.md

 3. Fix any errors

-4. If you want to run a specific test case (scenarios are in ansible/playbooks/molecule_docker/molecule folder), use:
+4. If you want to run a specific test case (test cases are in ansible/playbooks/molecule_docker/molecule folder), use:

 ```
-molecule --debug test -s name_of_your_scenario
+molecule --debug test -s name_of_your_test_case
 ```
 5. Often it is useful to run molecule in stages (create, converge, verify, login (if necessary), and finally destory) for better debugging (so you can inspect every stage yourself).
 See [this](https://molecule.readthedocs.io/en/stable/usage.html) page, and do, for example:
 ```
-molecule --debug create -s name_of_your_scenario
+molecule --debug create -s name_of_your_test_case
-molecule --debug converge -s name_of_your_scenario
+molecule --debug converge -s name_of_your_test_case
-molecule --debug verify -s name_of_your_scenario
+molecule --debug verify -s name_of_your_test_case
-molecule --degub login -s name_of_your_scenario
+molecule --degub login -s name_of_your_test_case
-molecule --debug destroy -s name_of_your_scenario
+molecule --debug destroy -s name_of_your_test_case
 ```
 ## Private docker images ##

 At the moment, we don't want to give molecule access to private docker hub credentials for private docker images (e.g. shadow-teleop).
-That is why, in every playbook.yml inside the test scenarios in the molecule_docker folder, we override the image with image="shadowrobot/dexterous-hand" for any teleop-related test scenario.
+That is why, in every playbook.yml inside the test cases in the molecule_docker folder, we override the image with image="shadowrobot/dexterous-hand" for any teleop-related test cases.
 When we actually deploy Aurora, the user will be asked to fill in their private Docker hub credentials.

 ## Testing with molecule_ec2 ##